LucasHazardous/SentenceFusion/README.md

 For writing a web app, we will need a web SDK.
 The SDK is hosted on a CDN under the following address: [https://unpkg.com/realm-web/dist/bundle.iife.js](https://unpkg.com/realm-web/dist/bundle.iife.js).

 We won't be writing the web app though.
-The only important thing in the [adder.html](./adder.html) is the following part (you should change the id from *appliaction* to the one that you get when pressing the copy button in the upper left corner near the name of your Realm app and the home icon):
+The only important thing in the [adder.html](./adder.html) is the following part (you should change the id from *appliaction* to the one, that you get when pressing the copy button, in the upper left corner near the name of your Realm app and the home icon):

 ```js
 const app = new Realm.App({ id: "application" });